Visiting Student Researcher

 Visiting researchers must remain current in their payments to the University to maintain their Visiting Student Researcher status.
 Persons who are delinquent in their payments will lose their status and, if applicable, their J-1 visa status will be terminated.

-- VSR FEE: As a Visiting Student Researcher, you must pay the monthly VSR fees for each full or partial month in which you are in residence at Stanford.
-The VSR fee for the 2011-12 academic year is $868 per month.
+- VSR FEE: As a Visiting Student Researcher, you must pay the full monthly VSR fees for each month, full or partial, in which you are in residence at Stanford.
+VSR fees for the current year can be found via the Stanford Registrar's site.
 This fee cannot be prorated, so you will be responsible for the full amount for each month.

-- CARDINAL CARE FEE: To ensure that you are protected by health insurance, you will automatically be enrolled and billed for Stanford’s health insurance (Cardinal Care) each quarter you are here.
-The Cardinal Care fee is $3384 per year for the 2011-12 academic year, charged in three payments of $1128 (charged at the beginning of Autumn, Winter and Spring quarters.)
+- CARDINAL CARE FEE: To ensure that you are protected by health insurance, you will automatically be enrolled in and billed for Stanford’s health insurance (Cardinal Care) each quarter you are here.
+The Cardinal Care fee can also be found at the Stanford Registrar's site.
 Information about insurance for Visiting Student Researchers is available from Stanford's Vaden Student Health Center,http://vaden.stanford.edu/insurance/index.html.

 - CAMPUS HEALTH SERVICE FEE: You will also be charged the Campus Health Services Fee of $173 per quarter.
 This fee cannot be waived or pro-rated.
 Stanford University does not accept credit cards for payment of student accounts.